olegp/common-node/README.md

   * `http.js` - makes an HTTP request to another server and returns the result in the response
   * `sleep.js` -  sleeps for one second before returning a response
-  * `spawn.js` -  spawns a new fiber which prints to stdout ten seconds after processing a request
+  * `spawn.js` -  spawns a new fiber which prints to stdout ten seconds after processing a request & `twitter.js` - an example of using Twitter's streaming API, uses HttpClient & TextStream for reading one line at a time

 For more usage examples, please refer to the tests in the  [common-node/test](https://github.com/olegp/common-node/tree/master/test) directory.